-Website footers are the most under-rated, and powerful element of a website design.
-They cap off the end of the site, are an amazing place for ‘calls-to-action’, contact information, and navigation.
+Website footers are the most under-rated, and powerful element of website design.
+Great footer design caps off the end of the site, are an amazing place for ‘calls-to-action’, contact information, and navigation.
 They seem to be under-rated because some people focus exclusively on the ‘header’ or the top of the website, and the ‘billboard’ of the website, ‘above-the-fold’ / or visible before you scroll.

 Amazing Examples of Website Footers

-For each of these awesome footers – I’m going to briefly go through what I love about them, and how you could potentially use the principles from these footers for your footer designs as well.
+For each of these awesome footers – I’m going to briefly go through what I love about footer design in 2019, and how you could potentially use the principles from these footers for your footer designs as well.

 Pink and white footer design

 I’ve been really digging this light pink for a couple of years now, and this footer delivers on a lot of things that make love design.
 The strong contrast between the logo, UI elements and the submit button – as well as the bold simplicity and centering of the menu, and social icons.
 (Check out this 26 website color schemes post too.)

 Nerdery – a web development agency’s awesomely simple footer

 Clearly – this agency is much more focused on recruiting great talent (with a kind-looking, smiling face of course, as a background photo) than just getting more business on their home page.
 They’ve opted for brutal simplicity in their website footer, with just a conversational call-to-action, a slim navigational element, and social icons.
 Use this concept by really simplifying down to just a very few next actions you’d think people would want to take.

 A wonderful Minneapolis agency footer – Nina Hale.

 A powerful and open footer design that makes ample use of white space.